 The ClearScale Solution

-As a first step, ClearScale made a preliminary estimate of the AWS monthly costs, which turned out to be much higher than what the client would spend on-premises.
-Since their on-prem environment was over-provisioned, ClearScale began optimizing its number of cores and RAM.
+As a first step, ClearScale made a preliminary estimate of the AWS monthly costs, which turned out to be much higher than what the client would spend on-premise.
+Since their on-premise environment was over-provisioned, ClearScale began optimizing its number of cores and RAM.

 The team containerized the small, underutilized machines in the environment, and bundled similar services onto single machines.
 Since AWS lacked a choice of inexpensive x86 virtual machines (VMs) that guaranteed a sustained components load, those machines where the load maintained steady single-digit CPU utilization percentages were chosen.